Incognito/rumprun_wiki_wiki/Tutorial:-Create-a-static-site-with-nginx-on-rump.md

     rumpbake list

-You will probably see `hw_virtio` which is a suitable option for our purposes.
+You will probably see `hw_virtio` which is the correct configuration to use when you are building for cloud deployment.
 Now we bake the unikernel into a bootable unikernel called "nginx.bin" (you can pick any name really):

     rumpbake hw_virtio ./nginx.bin bin/nginx